Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 • Respite Care

 Respite care is a program that provides relief to primary caregivers, such as family members, who give 24-hour-a-day care to someone in need.
 Respite care can be regularly scheduled (for example, once a week) or can be given from time-to-time, as needed by the family.
-Respite care can be provided at home or in a state-approved nursing home.
+Respite care is provided in various settings (such as in an individual's home or in a long-term care facility).
+The setting for a respite care program depends on the program's funding source.

 This service is provided by the Division of Services for Aging and Adults with Physical Disabilities (DSAAPD).
 For a complete list of services provided by DSAAPD, please visit the DSAAPD services page, the DSAAPD website or contact DSAAPD.